aksel-blaise/garymorph/analysis/linear-metrics.md

 and Jelks 1954, 430–31, Plate 94) and current formal definitions (Turner, Hester, and McReynolds 2011, 107–8).

+  - Webb and DeJarnette (1942, 8–9)

+In his discussion of the assemblage from the Harrell site, Krieger (1946, 115–17, Table 2, Figure 8p) includes *Gary Contracting Stem* among those dart points that are very common in northeast Texas pottery sites.
+All three of the *Gary Contracting Stem* specimens were noted to have possibly come from Level II (Krieger 1946, Table 2).

 Lewis and Kneberg (1947, 12–18) identified Gary dart points as the Tapered Stem and Beaver Tail Stem types as Eva Focus traits not shared by Lauderdale and Indian Knoll.
 Both types were noted to be rare or